12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 This trail will take you up to the gorge rim, and the views are breathtaking, to say the least.
 You’ll be walking through the geological history of Cape Range National Park.

-Aim for an early morning or late afternoon hike.
-The sun’s rays strike and highlight the intense colours of this rugged landscape, giving a stark contrast to the spectacular Ningaloo reef.
+Aim for an early morning or late afternoon hike, it can get hot in there!
+Plus, the sun’s rays strike and highlight the intense colours of this rugged landscape, giving a stark contrast to the spectacular Ningaloo Reef.

 5) Visit the unique Yardie Creek